 Stress then rest

 We have been told multitasking is a good thing, but often it just means being busy with things that don’t matter.
-When it comes to training, go out and do the work that matters, do it at intensities that are sufficient to cause meaningful adaptation, and then go home.
-You have to make it more on/of than kind of hard and kind of restful.
+When it comes to training, go out and do the work that matters.
+Do it at intensities that are sufficient to cause meaningful adaptation.
+Then, go home.
+You have to make it more on/off than kind-of-hard and kind-of-restful.
 At home, at work, and at play, when you’re on, you have to be on and engaged.
 When you’re off, be off.

 Love what you’re doing as much as you love the outcome

 Whether they are good or bad, outcomes only come around every once in a while.
-You might have 3-4 goal events in a year.
-Olympians spend four years working toward one outcome.
+You might have 3-4 big goals in a year.
+Olympians spend four year working toward one outcome.
 In contrast, the training process is part of every day.
-The best athletes are those who love the process of training, because they get to do something they love every day.
+The best athletes are those who love the process of training because they get to do something they love every day.

 The same is true in career and life.
-The best employees I’ve ever had are those who genuinely enjoy what they do day-in-and-day-out.
-That doesn’t mean they never have frustrating days, but it means they’re relationship with their job and the company is not merely transactional: I work X hours, I get Y dollars.
-The most successful parents I know love the mundane activities and everyday occurrences in their children’s lives, rather than trudging through the day-to-day routine in an effort to produce successful adults.
+The best employees I ever had were those who genuinely enjoyed what they did day-in-and-day-out.
+That doesn’t mean they never had frustrating days, but it meant their relationship with their job and the company was not merely transactional: I work X hours, I get Y dollars.
+The most successful parents I know love the mundane activities and everyday occurrences in their children’s lives.
+They do not merely trudge through the day-to-day routine in an effort to produce successful adults.

 Take pride in your work

 Many athletes are self-deprecating about their own training and performance.
-They downplay the effort and commitment they’ve devoted to training because there other athletes who are doing more and performing better.
-I understand not wanting to be boastful, but there are times when you have to give yourself credit for something because no one else will.
-There will always be someone faster and stronger than you, but don’t let their performance level diminish the pride you have in your accomplishments and the work you’ve done.
+They downplay the effort and commitment they’ve devoted to training because there are other athletes who are doing more and performing better.
+I understand not wanting to be boastful.
+However, there are times when you must give yourself credit because no one else will.
+There will always be someone faster and stronger than you.
+Don’t let their performance level diminish the pride you have in your accomplishments and the work you’ve done.